 - If you walk to MCHPP, ring our doorbell and we will get you a cart of food that you can load yourself for the trip home.

 - MCHPP makes all of the boxes of dry goods and produce bags in advance.
 Aside from declining food items like meat, dairy, or eggs, this means no choice for guests.
 If you have dietary restrictions or needs, consider visiting the Pantry after the first hour.
 We may be able to grab some specialized food items for you or your family.

 - Please let the volunteers know if you need diapers or baby food.

 To keep in mind

-- There are plenty of other services we provide, such as Food Mobiles, that you can also take advantage of.
+- There are plenty of other services we provide, such as mobile pantries, that you can also utilize.